Monument organised by Bordeaux Tourism & Congress

 Visit more, spend less!

 A visit to the Porte Cailhau is included in the Bordeaux CityPass.
-Available in 24, 48 or 72 consecutive hour versions, it’s the essential pass for discovering Bordeaux!
-Includes: La Cité du Vin, Les Bassins de Lumières, unlimited transport (tram, bus, river shuttle), 15 museums and monuments…
+Available in 24, 48 or 72 consecutive-hour versions, it’s the essential pass for discovering Bordeaux!
+Includes: La Cité du Vin, Les Bassins de Lumières, unlimited transport (streetcar, bus, river shuttle), 15 museums and monuments…

 Did you know?

-On either side of the building, you can see a section of the wall where it used to connect!
+On either side of the building, you can see a section of the wall where it once stood!

 Before climbing the steps, take a few steps forward and walk around the monument to observe the traces of the ramparts and the many sculptures that adorn the building.